 It's totally reasonable that you would rather keep information about your location to yourself.
-It makes sense to grant some apps access to it—navigation tools, for instance—but there are plenty of the others that you might want to forbid from accessing this information.
+On the other hand, it makes sense to grant some apps access to it - navigation tools, for instance, but there are plenty of the others that you might want to forbid from accessing this information.

 There are two ways you can go about this: either by using Android's built-in settings or using a dedicated permission control app.